-This year, 101 child care providers and family resource centers will participate, up from 45 in 2017.
-Collectively, the campaign is expected to provide resources to 4,000 families in the county.
-The campaign encourages parents and caregivers to talk, read and sing more with their young children starting at birth.
-Almost 60 percent of American children start kindergarten unprepared, lagging behind their peers in critical language, math, and social-emotional skills.
-Research shows that simple, everyday interactions with young children, like describing objects seen during a walk or bus ride, singing songs, or telling stories can build their vocabulary, prepare them for school, and lay a strong foundation for lifelong learning.
+“Talking is Teaching: Talk, Read, Sing” encourages parents and caregivers to talk, read and sing more with their young children from birth.
+Almost 60 percent of American children start kindergarten unprepared, lagging behind their peers in critical language, math and social-emotional skills.
+Research shows that simple, everyday interactions with young children – like describing objects seen during a walk or bus ride, singing songs, or telling stories – can build their vocabulary, prepare them for school, and lay a strong foundation for lifelong learning.

-The campaign partners with trusted messengers to share information with parents and caregivers about the critical role they play in their children’s early brain development.
+The campaign is partnered with trusted messengers to share information with parents and caregivers about the critical role they play in their children’s early brain development.
 These community partners will distribute Talking is Teaching materials directly to families.

 Talking is Teaching hopes to transform everyday places where families spend time together into language-rich environments.
 A community-wide multi-media campaign will reinforce these messages through bus ads and in paid media spots.

 For more information, go to the First 5 website, visit the FaceBook page, or call (805) 560-1039.
 First 5 Santa Barbara County Children and Families Commission, funded by Proposition 10, works in partnership with individuals and organizations throughout the county to support the health, early learning and well-being of children prenatal to age 5 and their families.

 It may be a dandy organization, but their horrible "talk, read, sing" commercials are among the most obnoxious ear worms on television.
 PLEASE MAKE THEM STOP!